solayer-labs/docs/solayer-overview/introduction/faq.md

 #### How to check my staking status?

-a) On the dApp, click the « Restake » page on the top right corner (on the left of you wallet address)
+a) On the dApp, click the « Restake » page on the top right corner (on the left of your wallet address)

 b) You’ll be able to see directly on the dashboard (under the “Markets” tab your staking status